Teaching Teenagers to Argue …

 We’d like to thank Mechanics Bank Mechanics Bank for their generous donations over the years.
 Mechanics is a local bank that has been supporting our community for over 100 years.

-We have four levels of sponsors for 2017:
+We have five levels of sponsors for 2017:

 Above the Law/Platinum: $500+